pscedu/psc-wpdocs/neocortex/reference-compilation.md

 [juran@r051 ~]$ ls $PROJECT/
     modelzoo
 Since the information is already in place, we should exit that simple interactive mode and start the actual compilation with more resources.
-We can exit that interactive mode by typing exit or pressing Ctrl+D.
+We can exit that interactive mode by typingÂ exitÂ or pressingÂ Ctrl+D.
 [juran@r051 ~]$ exit
     exit
     salloc: Relinquishing job allocation 319526